syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 ### Global Configuration Options

-Suppose you provide an _ai-commit-message_ section with no _<name>_ value.
-In that case, any settings beneath it will be regarded as global settings and will be applied to all other _ai-commit-message_ configurations.
+Suppose you provide an _smartgit-ai-commit-message_ section with no _<name>_ value.
+In that case, any settings beneath it will be regarded as global settings and will be applied to all other _smartgit-ai-commit-message_ configurations.

 ```
-[ai-commit-message]
+[smartgit-ai-commit-message]
    option = value
    ...
 ```

-The following settings can be placed in the global _ai-commit-message_ section:
+The following settings can be placed in the global _smartgit-ai-commit-message_ section:

 - `maxDiffSize`
 - `enabled`